The Eight Types And Four Waves Of Feminism.

 The conflict between radical feminism and postmodern feminism is currently the most acute and politically explosive.
 It is the theoretical core of what is commonly called the TERF debate, though the substance is not primarily about trans identity but about whether "woman" is a coherent material category or a discursive construction.
 Radical feminism's entire political architecture rests on women as a sex class, a group defined by biological reproductive capacity and subjected to patriarchal domination on that basis.
 If "woman" is a fluid performative category, the subject of radical feminist politics dissolves.
 Postmodern feminism holds that the insistence on biological sex as the ground of feminist politics is itself a regulatory norm that excludes and harms gender-nonconforming people and trans women.
 Radical feminism holds that dissolving the category in this way makes it impossible to name or organize against the material reality of women's oppression.
 These positions are not compatible and neither side has found a resolution, because the disagreement is foundational, not incidental.

 The second and third wave generational conflict is worth naming separately because it cuts across type boundaries.
 Second wave feminists, particularly those from radical and socialist tendencies, have consistently argued that the third wave's embrace of individual expression, sex positivity, and choice feminism replaced structural analysis with consumer autonomy and called it liberation.
 The third wave's response has been that the second wave's framework was too rigid, too white, too hostile to pleasure and difference, and too quick to police women's choices in the name of feminism.
 This conflict has not resolved.
 It continues in the fourth wave in debates about sex work, pornography, BDSM, and the politics of femininity.
+The underlying question, whether personal choices made within oppressive systems can themselves be liberatory, or whether celebrating those choices merely normalizes the system that structures them, is one feminism has never answered to the satisfaction of all its tendencies and likely cannot, because it is not resolvable within the framework of identity politics alone.

 THE DIVIDE IN THREE VOICES